 Matthew 25: Ministries began as the result of a trip Founder and President Rev. Wendell Mettey made with a group of doctors and nurses to Nicaragua in 1990.
 After seeing the seemingly endless poverty and devastation, Pastor Mettey made a promise to himself that he would find a way to help the people of Nicaragua and others in similar need.

 Upon returning, Pastor Mettey developed a system to recover excess products which were deemed no longer useful by U.S. corporations, and redistribute these items to people in desperate poverty.

-Since 1991, Matthew 25: Ministries has grown from a small suitcase ministry to an international relief organization distributing 10 million pounds of products each year.
-In total, M25M has sent 90 million pounds of aid across the United States and into more than thirty-five countries worldwide.
+Since 1991, Matthew 25: Ministries has grown from a small suitcase ministry to an international relief organization distributing 15 million pounds of products each year.
+In total, M25M has sent more than 150 million pounds of aid across the United States and into more than forty countries worldwide.

 In May, 2004, Matthew 25: Ministries purchased a 132,000 square foot facility, the Center for Humanitarian Relief.
-Since the purchase of this space, M25M has responded to 19 major disasters including cyclones, tsunamis, earthquakes, floods, hurricanes, windstorms, and droughts.
-In response to the 2010 earthquake in Haiti, Matthew 25: Ministries sent medical mission teams and shipped disaster relief products throughout the Port-au-Prince area.
+Since the purchase of this space, M25M has responded to more than 20 major disasters including cyclones, tsunamis, earthquakes, floods, hurricanes, windstorms, and droughts.
+Matthew 25: Ministries expanded the warehouse in 2014, providing 46,000 square-feet of additional space

 In 2014, we completed the construction of our 46,000 square-foot building annex.
 This additional space allows us to process products faster and more efficiently, shipping more aid and helping more people in need.